kimsh02/awns-rpi5/README.md

 - This project is compiled using CMake.

-- Script `concorde-macos-arm.sh` installs the Concorde/Linkern binary on a
+- Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on a Silicon
-  Silicon chip MacOS machine.
+  chip MacOS machine.